MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Detections_Defender.md

 1. The *Rule query* should be populated already with your KQL query.

-1. For *Frequency* you can leave the default *Continuos (NRT)* setting, or select *Custom* from the dropdown menu and enter the following:
+1. For *Frequency* you can leave the default *Continuous (NRT)* setting, or select *Custom* from the dropdown menu and enter the following:

     |Setting|Value|
     |---|---|